DavidColson/UnrealInk/README.md

 - Execute Function and Bind Function calls are not implemented yet
 - The Profiler and profile node stuff isn't implemented yet
-- The plugin does not automatically package the mono and ink assemblies when you package your game, you have to do this by youself
 - Hasn't been tested on Mac, but with a OSX copy of mono sgen it should theoretically work

 # How does it work?